 Also consider all-day menus.
 Just because you used to be a fine-dining restaurant that did most of its business during the dinner rush, doesn’t mean you have to stick to your guns.
 Desperate times demand desperate (and smart) decisions.
 Offering an all-day breakfast or brunch menu can generate more business for you, considering most people are working from home.
 Similarly, offering a late-night menu (paired with alcohol delivery if recently made legal in your city or state) may drum up more business from workaholics or others wanting to take the edge off the reality of social distancing.

 Lastly, think about using a digital menu.
 Digital wine lists, for example, have helped bars and restaurants across the country become more agile and more sanitary.
 Any post-coronavirus menu is going to be digital.
-And that digital menu will probably be a QR menu because those are 100% contact free.
+Or at least a disposable menu.
+And that digital menu will probably be a QR code menu because those are 100% contact free.

 Take steps to increase average check size.
 Many Americans are tightening their purse strings as the economy takes a hit.
 And that means cutting luxuries, of which eating out is often considered.
 That means you’ve got to make the most of each order placed.
 Whether that means the suggestive selling of appetizers or desserts or pairing premium liquor and high-end wines with entrees, upsell and make every transaction count.